McMasterRS/mcmasterrs.github.io/README.md

 ## About

-This repository is a landing page for McMaster Research Software Development workshops.
+This repository is a landing page for McMaster Research Software Development learning modules and workshops.

-View the main page here: [https://mcmasterrs.github.io/](https://mcmasterrs.github.io/) and a listing of all workshops here: [https://mcmasterrs.github.io/all.html](https://mcmasterrs.github.io/all.html).
+View the main page here: [https://mcmasterrs.github.io/](https://mcmasterrs.github.io/) and a listing of all learning modules and workshops here: [https://mcmasterrs.github.io/all.html](https://mcmasterrs.github.io/all.html).

 ## Code